 3.4 Law Inverse Square Law of Scientific Author Productivity

-Law Inverse Square Law of Scientific Author Productivity (Table 4) states the relationship between the number of publications (X) and the proportion of authors can be described by the equation Y=C/Xn where Y is the relative frequency of authors who produced X publications, and C and n are constants for each area of research.
-To be more precise, an author who produces two publications on an average will be responsible for approximately one-fourth of the total publications, while an average author will be a contributor of three publications to one-ninth of the total publications.
+Law Inverse Square Law of Scientific Author Productivity (Table 4) states the relationship between the number of publications (X) and the proportion of authors can be described by the equation Y=C/Xn, where Y is the relative frequency of authors who produced X publications, and C and n are constants for each area of research.
+To be more precise, an author who produces two publications on average will be responsible for approximately one-fourth of the total publications, while an average author will be a contributor of three publications to one-ninth of the total publications.
 Approximately 60% of publications are from authors producing one publication (Lotka 1926).
-Overall the proportion of the total publications contributed by authors producing n publications is inversely related to n2, or 1/n2, and this relationship is also referred to as the Inverse Square Law (Tsay 2003).
+Overall, the proportion of the total publications contributed by authors producing n publications is inversely related to n2, or 1/n2, and this relationship is also referred to as the Inverse Square Law (Tsay 2003).

 Table 4.
 Lotka’s Law Inverse Square Law of Scientific Author Productivity